bobepiotr/AISD-2019/README.md

 # AISD-2019
-Algorithms and Data Structures course
+Some of the algorithms I wrote during my Algorithms and Data Structures course.